loxodromic/pwap8/README.md

  + Creating a few icons and whatnot that Google's Lighthouse audit likes
  + Creating a service worker to initially cache, then serve files when offline
  + Adding some noddy content to display when JavaScript is disabled (another Lighthouse warning)

  There are a Visual Studio projects and a solution.
-That was just for my convenience, the code should be standard Python 3.
+That was just for my convenience, the code should be standard, portable, Python 3.

  Although I've released this project under a MIT licence, if you pass your